imteekay/machine-learning-research/a-unified-theory-of-ai-in-biomedicine.md

   - They can receive signals, transfort molecules, break down sugar, replicate DNA
   - Hundreds or thousands of amino acids folded into 3-dimensional structures
   - Protein shapes and functions are not static, which makes it even more complex
+  - It's transcribed from a gene into messenger RNA (mRNA) in the nucleus, and then it is translated into a chain of amino acids by ribosomes in the cytoplasm

 ## Central Dogma of Biology